Taking Care of Your Mental Health As a Nurse

 Ultimately it’s up to you to find the things that work for you, so experiment with time-honored practices and lean into the ones you find most useful.
 Remember most of all to be kind, loving, and patient with yourself.
 There will be rough days, weeks, and sometimes even months, but brighter skies are always ahead.
 There is always something on the horizon that will bring happiness.
 Reach out to fellow nurses, share your experience, and above all, be kind.

-If you found this post helpful, make sure to check out How to Stay Healthy As a Travel Nurse
+If you found this post helpful, make sure to check out the following posts:

 This post was written by Aaron Smith an LA-based content strategist and consultant in support of STEM firms and medical practices.
 He covers industry developments and helps companies connect with clients.
 In his free time, Aaron enjoy swimming, swing dancing, and sci-fi movies.